PRODUCT TRY OMNEST! HOW TO BUY SUPPORT ABOUT US

 4WARD.
 The goal of the 4WARD project (Architecture and Design for the Future Internet, FP7 Ref: 216041, www.4ward-project.eu) is to make the development of networks and networked applications faster and easier, leading to both more advanced and more affordable communication services.

 WASP.
-The WASP project (Wirelessly Accessible Sensor Populations, FP6-IST-2005-2.5.3 Embedded Systems, wasp-project.org) was aimed at the provisioning of a complete system view for building large populations of collaborating wireless objects.
+The WASP project (Wirelessly Accessible Sensor Populations, FP6-IST-2005-2.5.3 Embedded Systems) was aimed at the provisioning of a complete system view for building large populations of collaborating wireless objects.
 Three business areas, road transport, elderly care, and herd control, were selected for their societal significance and large range of requirements, to validate the WASP results.
 The WASP consortium consisted of six industrial partners, one SME, six large research institutes and six universities.

 OMNeT++ was used in WASP to simulate mobile wireless sensors and radio power consumption using the Mobility Framework (MF; wiki.github.com/mobility-fw/mf-opp4).
 Some contributions to MF (e.g models of the TI CC1100 and CC 2420 802.15.4 network interface cards) were developed within the WASP project under contract IST-034963.